 Upon completion of a day's sampling, allow each sheet of chromatography paper that contains a tissue sample to dry completely.
 Allow sheets to dry out after additional tissue samples are added.
 If not all of the cells on a sheet have been used for tissue samples, take a pencil and write an "x" in each of the empty cells prior to shipping.
 This way, we will be able to quickly distinguish cells that were not used from cells that might have their samples fall off in the future.
-Once the sheet is ready to mail, and completely dry, place the sheet in the ziploc plastic bag, with one silica gel packet inserted on the backside of the paper (not the side with the tissue samples), then seal the bag.
+Once the sheet is ready to mail, and completely dry, place the sheet in the resealable plastic bag, with two silica gel packets inserted on the backside of the paper (not the side with the tissue samples), then seal the bag.
+You will have two types of silica gel packets: smaller color-indicating packets (orange or blue) and larger non-indicating packets which are white.
+Use one of each.